SBB Ae 6/6: Summary

 In the 1970s, the two prototypes 11401 and 11402 were further developed, but never reached the quality of the series locomotives.
-In 1971, the first 'challenge' to the dominance of the Ae 6/6 came in the form of the new Re 4/4III on the Gotthard line.
+In 1971, the first 'challenge' to the dominance of the Ae 6/6 came in the form of the new Re 4/4III (Re 430) on the Gotthard line.
 The first real competition, however, was the Re 6/6 introduced in 1975, which was designed to be the successor of the Ae 6/6 and is nearly twice as powerful.

 The former star of the Gotthard was thus displaced to 'lesser' services and has since mostly used in the Swiss plateau and Jura mountains.

 Building blocks based construction

 The series locomotives 11403-11520 were built in 'modular' style, with each separate section easily replaced.
 Some were involved in serious accidents, and could be fixed in short time thanks to this system.

 Accident at Winterthur

 On 12 April 1989, 11401 «Ticino» collided with an Re 4/4II at Winterthur.
 One third of the locomotive body was damaged, and the locomotive division of the main workshop Bellinzona wanted to scrap it.
 However, railfans stood up for the preservation of this very first Ae 6/6 locomotive, so it got a second chance.
 It was a most elaborate and expensive rebuild and took two years.